eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 ```

 ### Uninstall Libraries:
+First you have to use the open a command prompt on Windows or in a terminal in Linux in the folder of the repository.
+If the path is not correct then use `cd path_of_the_folder` to go to the correct folder.

 To uninstall the NTLK data set use the following command to find the file:
 ```
 python ./commands/path_nltk.py
 ```
-and either find the folder and delete it or use in **Linux** terminal the following command:
+and either find the folder and delete it

+Or only in **Linux terminal** use the following command:
 ```
 rm -r OutputPath
 ```
+where the OutputPath is the result of the previous command.

 To uninstall the Libraries just use the following commands:
 ```